inaka/guidelines/README.md

 * Participate in the [daily standup](DAILY.md)
 * Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the CTO.
 * Maintain weekly meetings with all PMs to discuss tasks for QA.
+* Write test plans for each project after coordinating with the PM
+* Do regular testing on projects that are in production while our company is still involved in

 #### Country Manager
 The position of Country Manager is not a position to which everyone will aspire.
 It does however provide a very significant move for the right person who sees that as being their chosen career direction.
 It offers a substantial level of autonomy and responsibility.